-9 Top-Rated Day Trips from San Diego
+11 Top-Rated Day Trips from San Diego

-1 Spectacular Beaches in La Jolla
+1. Spectacular Beaches in La Jolla

 Breathtaking ocean scenery, pristine beaches, and an upscale seaside town make La Jolla an inviting place to spend a leisurely day.
 Pleasant sunny weather adds to the joy of visiting.
 La Jolla is only 22 miles away from San Diego and is the perfect place to spend a few hours sunbathing or strolling along the shoreline.
 The La Jolla coastline has several excellent beaches in unspoiled natural environments.
 Windansea Beach offers gorgeous scenery and powerful waves that are popular with surfers; this beach is often used for wedding photos and is known for its beautiful sunsets.

-2 Whale-Watching Tours
+2. Whale-Watching Tours

-For a truly breathtaking experience, take a whale-watching cruise during the whale migration season.
+For a truly unforgettable experience, take a whale-watching cruise during the migration season.
 The whales come to lagoons off the Baja California coast in Mexico, just south of San Diego, where mild, gentle waters and a protected environment offer the ideal breeding grounds.
 The blue whale migration season is usually from May or June through September or October.
-The grey whale migration season is from mid-December to late March and peaks in mid-January.
-Various companies offer tours throughout the year.
+The grey whale migration season is roughly from December until April and peaks in mid-January.
+Various companies offer whale-watching boat tours throughout the year.
 One enjoyable eco-friendly excursion is the three-hour San Diego Whale Sailboat Cruise, which offers an opportunity to see migrating whales and a variety of other marine life.

 When viewed underwater, blue whales have a deep indigo hue.
 It's hard to match the thrill of observing these marvelous marine mammals, the largest animals in the world, in their natural habitat.
 The excitement begins when the blue whales' distinctive 30-foot spout of water appears in the air and continues when an enormous fin flips up or part of the whale's 100-foot long body glides above the water.
 Blue Whales weigh an average of 200 tons and have a lifespan of 80 to 90 years on average, however they are listed as an endangered species.

-3 Mission San Juan Capistrano
+3. Mission San Juan Capistrano